 The figure is arranged so that a single point of the pentagram is pointing upwards.
 This point represents the spirit.
 The other four often (but not always) represent the elements of earth, air, fire, and water.
 A pentagram is not part of my life, but I've discovered that it has a fascinating history.
 It has been used in multiple cultures and religions.

 Bring Back the Light by Gypsy

 Gypsy is the performer in the video below.
 She's a singer and songwriter who was active in the 1990s.
 From what I've read, she was very popular in pagan circles at that time.
 Her music is still appreciated by some people today.
-I'm unaware of her current situation.
+I'm unaware of her current situation or whether she's still performing.
 She sings the first part of the song, chants with music in the background in the middle part, and then sings the last part.
 I think the rhythmical chant is especially effective.

 The lyrics of the song are an invocation to the Lord and Lady asking them to bring back the light.
 Wiccans are generally duotheistic and believe in a god and goddess, or the Lord and the Lady.
 They may believe in other deities as well, but these deities are usually thought to be an aspect of the Lord or Lady.
 As in Christianity, individual beliefs may vary in Wicca.
 The song asks the god and goddess to "hearken to this witches' rune".
 Witches may be Wiccans, and vice versa, but this is not always the case.
 Wicca is a religion while witchcraft is a practice.

 Yule: The End of Darkness by Trobar de Morte